Antibiotic Resistance: A Top Global Threat

 - What types of bacteria are highly resistant?

 - What can patients and health care providers do about antibiotic resistance?

 - What can done about the future of antibiotic resistance?

-- bacteria can neutralize the antibiotic before it has an effect
+- neutralize the antibiotic before it has a "killing" effect

-- bacteria may be able to change the site (receptor) where the antibiotic normally works
+- change the site (or receptor) where the antibiotic normally works

 ||multi-drug resistance; penicillin G, cephalosporins, TMP-SMX,